 Make sure to use your school email address.
 This helps us connect you to the correct school.

 Once you respond to the questions, you’ll receive a verification email from Newsela.
 If you don’t receive a verification email, contact us.

 If you have classes and students set up in Google Classroom, you can import those classes and rosters into Newsela.

-Go to your Classes page by clicking your name in the upper right-hand corner, selecting Settings, then clicking the Classes tab from the settings menu.
+Go to your Class Directory by clicking your name in the upper right-hand corner, selecting Settings, then clicking the Class Directory tab from the settings menu.